 Vinoth Govind, Senior Manager, Strategic Insights

-Quick review.
-Forced without warning to furlough much of their contact center staff (or transition them to at-home work) while rapidly scaling up their digital service capacity to meet a deluge of online customers, 7.ai telco clients actually improved their customers’ satisfaction levels.
+That’s worth repeating: Suddenly forced to transition much of their call center staff to at-home work while rapidly scaling up their digital service capacity to meet a deluge of online customers, 7.ai retail clients actually made their customers more satisfied.

-We continually compile and analyze brand and customer activity and sentiment.
-The statistics below compare Q2 2020 metrics to Q2 2019 and Q1 2020 metrics in the following categories:
+We continually compile and analyze brand and consumer activity and sentiment.
+The stats below compare Q2 2020 metrics to Q2 2019 and Q1 2020 metrics in the following categories: